-Next, using a questionnaire—a series of case statement and campaign-related questions—your organization’s leaders or your campaign services company will interview key stakeholders whose opinions matter.
+Next, using a questionnaire—a series of case statements and campaign-related questions—your organization’s leaders or your campaign services company will interview key stakeholders whose opinions matter.
 You will want to interview staff, the board, and a sizeable number of major donors or donors with major-donor capacity.

 Depending on the size of your campaign and your organization, you should conduct confidential interviews with 20-100 stakeholders in order to gauge their reaction to your preliminary case statement and their level of support for a major campaign.
 These interviews will help determine where lead gifts may come from and how animated your donor base is by the opportunity.
 In addition to the development audit, this is a key data point for determining the size of the campaign.
 The audit tells you how effective (or ineffective) your development operations, and the stakeholder interviews tell you have excited and engaged your donors are.

 That is crucial information, so you’ll want to take the conversations seriously, budgeting enough time for them.
 If your campaign is small in size and scope, these interviews may take place over six to eight weeks, but if you have a much larger campaign, these interviews may take between six to twelve months.